EQUALS Research Group: Advancing Research for Gender Equality in the Digital Age

 EQUALS: The Global Partnership for Gender Equality in the Digital Age is a coalition of programs dedicated to promoting digital gender equality.
 The Partnership was launched in September 2016 and co-founded by ITU, UN Women, UNU, ITC, and GSMA.
 EQUALS consists of three Coalitions representing three areas of action – Access, Skills, and Leadership.
 UNU-CS leads the EQUALS Research group and supports the Partnership’s work with data and evidence.

 Stakeholders have identified inadequate gender-specific data as one of the main barriers to success for gender equality programs.
 Inadequate information can both mask unrecognized challenges and underestimate progress, leading to misguided policy and action or inaction.
 Data and research evidence are thus critical components of the EQUALS initiative.
-In addition to the Access, Skills and Leadership Coalitions, EQUALS has a fourth crosscutting function, Research.
-UNU-CS leads the research function and is forming a Research Group to ensure an evidence-based approach towards achieving the Partnership goals.
+In addition to the Access, Skills, and Leadership Coalitions, EQUALS has a fourth crosscutting function, Research.
+UNU-CS leads the research function and has formed a Research Group to ensure an evidence-based approach towards achieving the Partnership goals.

-The Research Group will be guided by several broad concerns identified by the Access, Skills and Leadership Coalitions: access strategies and policies; affordability; infrastructure; safety; mentorship; content; administration; digital entrepreneurship; and retention.
+The Research Group is guided by several broad concerns identified by the Access, Skills, and Leadership Coalitions: access strategies and policies; affordability; infrastructure; safety; mentorship; content; administration; digital entrepreneurship; and retention.
 More and better data is needed in these areas to improve comprehension of the dimensions of digital gender gaps and to develop and test appropriate solutions.
-The Research Group will generate specific research questions within each area.

 Gender, ICTs, Access, Skills, Leadership, Evidence